 Project Approval and Documents

-The proposed Biala Wind Farm was granted Development Approval (Consent) from the NSW Planning Assessment Commission on 12th April 2017.
+Biala Wind Farm was granted Development Approval (Consent) from the NSW Planning Assessment Commission on 12th April 2017.
 The Development Consent was granted under the provisions of section 89E of the Environmental Planning and Assessment Act (1979).

 The following key terms are important when reading this page: